 Potential Benefits of Cannabinoids

-Now, before we dive into the realm of potential medical benefits, it’s important to point out that these aren’t claims by any means but rather a collection of people’s experiences with both CBD and THC.
+Now, before we dive into the realm of potential benefits, it’s important to point out that these aren’t claims by any means but rather a collection of people’s experiences with both CBD and THC.
 As we’ve mentioned, cannabinoids are still under research, and any CBD-infused product is yet to be FDA approved, meaning these benefits are NOT 100% scientifically backed up yet.

 CBD is known to have a beneficial effect on the human endocannabinoid system (ECS), which is a system responsible for regulating and keeping your body functional and in optimal condition.
 By influencing the receptors of your ECS, CBD is able to impact your ability to fall asleep, and it also impacts appetite regulation, mood regulation, immune system function, memory, and learning.